zama-ai/concrete/docs/tutorial/extensions.md

 ## fhe.conv(...)

-Allows you to perform convolution operation, with the same semantic of [onnx.Conv](https://github.com/onnx/onnx/blob/main/docs/Operators.md#conv):
+Allows you to perform a convolution operation, with the same semantic of [onnx.Conv](https://github.com/onnx/onnx/blob/main/docs/Operators.md#conv):

 ```python
 import numpy as np